Options narrowing for Varadkar if he and Martin do not reach agreement

 TDs and candidates have upped their canvass schedules to an election pace of three or more doorknocking sessions a day; last-minute tweaks and alterations are being made to tickets and even the stationary store in Leinster House was emptied earlier this week by TDs and party workers.

-Taoiseach Leo Varadkar and Fianna Fáil leader Micheál Martin meet tonight to discuss the election date and the conclusion of the confidence and supply deal, which has seen Fianna Fáil underpin the Fine Gael-led minority government for almost four years.
+Taoiseach Leo Varadkar and Fianna Fáil leader Micheál Martin meet on Thursday night to discuss the election date and the conclusion of the confidence-and-supply deal, which has seen Fianna Fáil underpin the Fine Gael-led minority government for almost four years.

 Martin has suggested the pair agree an election date of April or May, and Varadkar has countered that he is willing to do so if the Fianna Fáil leader agrees to a list of requests he likely knows are politically impossible to agree.